 Even though steel was once the material of choice by manufacturers – making steel bikes far cheaper to produce – steel bikes today can be pretty expensive, and generally cost more than aluminum ones.Many steel bikes are custom made or designed by bespoke manufacturers so come with heftier price tags.

 Though the higher price of steel bikes could also be down to them being more time-consuming to produce, as they’re hand-made.
 Aluminum frames were initially introduced to the market because aluminum bikes are cheaper to mass manufacture, and much of the process can be automated with machinery.

 Most bicycle shops today, and the majority of the cheaper brands, will feature mainly aluminum frames, and as a result, these are far cheaper to buy.
 Steel bikes are less popular today, and therefore when you do find a steel bike, it will probably have a higher price tag because it’s been designed and manufactured to a higher quality.

 So even though steel bikes may be more expensive, they could save you money in the long run as they’re more durable and are easier to repair.

 Why do people prefer steel bikes?

+These bikes are durable and well-made, and while they’re pretty expensive, one steel bike could long outlive several aluminum ones.
+Steel bikes often have a simple, classic design due to their cylindrical shape, and they’re less fancy than some of the latest aerodynamic bikes on the market.
 The bottom line is that with a steel bike you’re getting quality, durability, and comfort, which is what makes these bikes a great choice for anyone covering a significant amount of miles.